-The City of Lakewood is once again pleased to present our annual water quality report covering all testing performed in 2022.
+The City of Lakewood is once again pleased to present our annual water quality report covering all testing performed from January 1 to December 31, 2023.
 Over the years, we have dedicated ourselves to producing drinking water that meets all state and federal standards.
 We continually strive to adopt new methods for delivering the best-quality drinking water to you.
-As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.
-In 2022 all water delivered by the City of Lakewood Department of Water Resources met or exceeded all federal and state standards.
+As new challenges to drinking water emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.
+In 2023 all water delivered by the City of Lakewood Water Resources Department met or exceeded all federal and state drinking water standards.